Being a tourist in Beijing — a story about my trip to the Chinese capital.

-The stadium's structural details are top.
+The stadium's structural details are fantastic.

-It's not that they wouldn't have the money to keep them running — on every other step, there were columns with speakers and big-screen TVs, wasting electricity by playing unnecessary music, and thirsty visitors are forced to buy water in overpriced bottles.
+It's not that they wouldn't have the money to keep them running — on every other step, there were columns with speakers and big-screen TVs, wasting electricity by playing unnecessary music, and thirsty visitors were forced to buy water in overpriced bottles.
 Not a fan of this approach.